-Abstract Art Definition and Types of Abstract Art
+Abstract Art Paintings and Abstract Art Movements 101

-Abstraction is a departure from reality which releases the creative energy of people and provides them with the freedom to explore their minds and emotions in a way which was impossible in traditional styles of art.
-The abstract is an expression connecting the feelings and vibes than the usual perception of realism.
+Abstract painting is viewed as a key style contained within the Modern Art movement.
+Pioneered by many forward-thinking 20th-century painters and celebrated for its avant-garde aesthetic, the abstract genre represents a pivotal moment in modernism.
+Abstract art is a departure from reality.
+It releases the creative energy of people and provides them with the freedom to explore their minds and emotions in a way that was impossible in traditional styles of art.
+The abstract is an expression connecting the feelings and vibes.
+It is a different perspective than the usual perception of realism.
 We may define the abstract as a non-figurative art; it is not either objective or representational.

 By appointment only

-Abstraction emerged at the turn of the 20th century and focuses on exploring color and form.
-Unlike other styles, abstraction does not portray objects as they appear in real life.
+Unlike other styles, abstract does not portray objects as they appear in real life.
 Before the emergence of this style, artists focused on illustrating human civilization and the world of nature.
 Abstract artworks experiment with the use of texture, tone, and light perception.
-Through abstract works, artists express their feelings rather than certain objects or scenes.
-Early abstraction was represented by movements such as:
+Through abstract works, artists express their feelings rather than particular objects or scenes.
+Early abstraction represents movements such as:

 Cubism - Dadaism - Surrealism - Fauvism

 Before World War I, artists in Europe started creating abstraction fundamentally with no portrayal of recognizable objects.
 However, these initiatives got ignored by the majority of even progressive artists.
 During the War, two new influential schools emerged in Europe, which further promoted the development of abstraction.
 These schools were Dada (in Zurich) and De Stijl (in the Netherlands).
 In the 1950s, the development of abstract was fueled by the works of the powerful movement - Abstract Expressionism, which appeared in the United States and soon spread around the world.